lmscloud-io/moodle-tool_vault/README.md

 ## Site restore with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
-- Go to the "Settings" tab and **enable restores** on this site.
+- Go to the "Settings" secion and **enable restores** on this site.
 - Enter your **API key** that you received during registration when you performed backup.
-It can also be found in the "Settings" tab of your Vault on the backup site.
-- On the **"Site restore" tab** you will see the list of all backups that are available for you to restore.
+- In the **"Restore"** section you will see the list of all backups that are available for you to restore.
   This list is cached and you can re-fetch it again at any moment to look for the new backups.
 - **Choose the backup** you want to restore, execute pre-checks for it to make sure that you have enough disk space and maybe you need to adjust the restore settings.
 - **Schedule the restore**.
 It will provide you with a link to the restore progress page that can be accessed without authentication.
 Remember that during restore everything is erased from the database and nobody will be able to login.
-- TODO: lock access to all other pages during restore
 - Remember to check **the restore log** since it may not be possible to send a notification to the person who initiated restore after the restore process has finished because the site configuration will be overridden with the config of the other site.